 How to choose between a NPN or PNP transistor?
 (For beginners)

-Many of the articles that were read to research this topic, went into the minute details of how a NPN and PNP transistor is born (and back) but didn’t seem to answer my question.
-Why should I use one and not the other?
+Many articles I read to research this topic went into minute details about how NPN and PNP transistors are made, but didn’t seem to answer my question: Why should I use one and not the other?

-This article aims to answer this question in a way that I can understand and only covers switching.
+This article aims to answer this question in a way that I can understand and focuses only on switching.
 I’m also going to purposely avoid talking about silicon in this post.
-Warning: i’m a beginner and am only covering basic switching.
+Warning: I’m a beginner and am only covering basic switching.

 What are BJT Transistors?

 NPN and PNP transistors are types of Bipolar Junction Transistors.
-All BJT transistors are current driven, this means they depend on the amps passing through them to open and close the switch.
-(MOSFETs are a voltage driven transistor, but we won’t talk about them here.)
+All BJT transistors are current driven, meaning they depend on the current (amps) passing through them to open and close the switch.
+(MOSFETs are voltage driven transistors, but we won’t discuss them here.)

 Here is a circuit diagram of the two types: